yli082/ucr-cs100/tutorials/tut/tut.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) watch <variable name>` or `(gdb) wa <variable name>`

-`watch` will cause the program to pause at wherever the variable changes.
+`watch` will cause the program to pause whenever the value of an expression changes.
+In most cases, this expression will generally be a single variable.
+This is useful when you are sure that a variable shouldn't change, but it does anyways.
+Watchpoints will not trigger if it is not in the current scope.
+That means if you're trying to watch a value in a function, but you never go inside the function in gdb, then the program will not pause.
+In order to fix this, you simply need to add a breakpoint in the function.
+Disabling watchpoints is the same as disabling a breakpoint.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) condition <breakpoint number> <condition>` or `(gdb) cond
 <breakpoint number> <condtion>`